Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in WoW Menu ERA r4.4
+- Updated the server names lists with the released hardcore servers
+- Script is now handeling login queues.
+If you are queued for login on starting the game or switching to another server, the script will let you know.
+It then will play a constant blip sound every five seconds, until you made it through the queue and are on the character selection screen.
+While in the queue there is only one entry under the main menu: to switch to another server (that hopefully has no queue).

 ## Changes in Sku r34.25
 - Fixed a bug with sub auras and no action/output nothing
 - Added a new attribute for aura conditions: Spell usable (L)<br>